TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Dataset

-I used Spaceship Titanic Dataset which is uploaded by Kaggle on their website in competition menu.
+I used spaceship titanic dataset which is uploaded by Kaggle on their website in competition menu.

 **Link to the Dataset :** [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic/data?select=train.csv)